lukeokane/Web-Programming-Blog/README.md

 This project was created as a 2nd Year Web Programming Project.
 The aim of the project was to create a fully functioning Blog that adhered to the specifications given by our Lecturer Niall McGuiness.

-A live version of this website can be found at lukeokane.com/Blog (live as of 26/01/2019)
+A live version of this website ~~can be found at lukeokane.com/Blog (live as of 26/01/2019)~~ is not currently maintained.

 ---